19th IACC plenary agenda

 14:00 to 15:30 Closing plenary: Shaping the 2030 Agenda for Trust, Truth and Transparency

 No matter how much progress is made on some anti-corruption fronts, the risks to secure a fair and sustainable future are higher than ever.
 Ultimately, what is needed to ensure the future we want to see in 2030?

 Designing 2030: Truth, Trust & Transparency

-The 18th International Anti-Corruption Conference in Copenhagen brought together more than 1,600 people from 130 countries, drawn from civil society, governments, multilateral agencies, youth activists, musicians, filmmakers, journalists and business.
+The 18th International Anti-Corruption Conference in Copenhagen brought together more than 1,600 people from 130 countries, drawn from civil society, governments, multilateral agencies, youth activists, musicians, filmmakers, journalists, and business.

-As a global movement we expressed our concern that around the world the foundations of democracy and the rule of law are under threat given the rise of authoritarian and populist regimes.
+As a global movement, we expressed our concern that around the world the foundations of democracy and the rule of law are under threat given the rise of authoritarian and populist regimes.
 Over more than a decade, despite countless declarations, promises and action plans, countries and institutions have fallen short of delivering on their promises.
 The time to act is now.
 The rise of state capture and the free flow of dirty money fuels human and environmental crimes, loss of privacy and civic space and weakens the capacity for international concerted action.

-We need to ask and act on the kind of world we want in 2030.
+Considering the post-pandemic economic and governance risks and their impact on anti-corruption and transparency, we are urged to ask and act on the kind of world we want in 2030.

 Shaping the 2030 Agenda for Truth, Trust and Transparency:

 No matter how much progress is made on other fronts, it is our collective work over the next decade that will define the chances for a fair and sustainable future.
 When the virtual 19th IACC takes place in 2020 from December 1-4, the Conference and festivals will provide a distinctive opportunity to assess the future of the fight against corruption in the post-COVID-19 world and to shape the future we want to see in 2030.
 A future of Trust, Truth, and Transparency